 - The USMLE and the MCCEE have different scoring and reporting procedures.

 4. If I have taken the USMLE, am I exempt from any of the MCC exams?

 No. The MCC does not provide exemptions to those who have taken the USMLE.
 You can check, however, the specific requirements in the province in which you are seeking to practise medicine.

 5. Should I take a review course offered by a training facility?

 The information offered by review courses has not been assessed or endorsed by the MCC.
 Instead, we recommend that you review the approved links and material listed on our MCCEE preparation resources page.

 “Ghost banks” do not contain official MCCEE questions and there is no guarantee that the information in them is correct.
 In addition, there is no guarantee the questions actually reflect the content of the MCCEE or cover the breadth of content tested by the MCCEE.
-We recommend you complete a Self-Administered Examination (SAE) instead, or try the MCCEE online demo if you want samples of the types of questions you will see on the MCCEE.
+We recommend you try the MCCEE online demo if you want samples of the types of questions you will see on the MCCEE.

 The MCCEE and the Medical Council of Canada Qualifying Examination (MCCQE) Part I are similar in that both test basic medical knowledge through the use of multiple-choice questions.
 They are, however, different:

 - Uniquely Canadian content is not tested on the MCCEE but is included on the MCCQE Part I. (For example, questions dealing with Canadian legal issues in the practice of medicine are not included on the MCCEE.)